reboot0-de/se-tools/jsdoc/tutorials/Events.md

 }
 ```

-That is neither trivial to figure out nor easy to remember.
-(And this is just the subscriber-listener)
+This is neither trivial to figure out nor easy to remember.
+(And this is just for the subscriber-listener)

 We don't want this.
 We want an easier approach.